zonble/flutter_platform_alert/README.md

 - Yes and no
 - Yes, no, and cancel

+Since each platform has its own conventions, the order of these buttons are not guaranteed to be the same.

 ### Icon Styles

 The package also follow the API design of MessageBox on Windows to add icons to